 Discussion

 In this paper we describe the establishment and running of the National Honey Monitoring Scheme (NHMS) over the first five years following its inception.
 With over 3,500 beekeepers involved and 5,789 honey samples collected between 2018 to 2024 the scheme has been a citizen science success story and shown rapid growth in beekeeper participation.
-At present we believe this to be the largest citizen science project involving eDNA to be in operation worldwide.
+At present we believe this to be one of the largest citizen science projects involving eDNA in operation worldwide.
 We have shown the viability of using honey bees as “environmental monitors” that through their large foraging ranges integrate information on resource utilisation of wild, crop and ornamental garden plants at landscape scales.
 The information on resource utilisation has produced a valuable data set for understanding long term consequences of changing management of the UK countryside and its likely impact on pollinators though forage availability.
 This data has the potential to be combined with other spatially explicit data sets, including those on landcover data, crop types, pesticide use, or climate. for the 2 km radius surrounding each hive and metadata provided by beekeepers regarding hive health and honey yield produces a large and multi-faceted dataset that will provide valuable insights into honey bee health and foraging behaviours under different environmental pressures.

 Why the scheme has been successful